matthewtognotti/stock-checker-bot/readme.md

 ## ✨ Features

-- **Login Automation**: Logs into the website using Selenium to access stock data.
+- **Login Automation and reCATPCHA Bypass**: Logs into the website using Selenium to access stock data and bypasses the reCAPTCHA.
 - **Stock Monitoring**: Scrapes product data and checks stock status every minute.
+Automatically logs back when bot detects it has been logged out by the site.
-- **Telegram Notifications**: Sends a message to the user via Telegram if any items are in stock.
+- **Telegram Notifications**: Sends a message to the user via Telegram when products are in stock.
-- **Business Hours Check**: Only operates during specified business hours (9:00 AM to 5:30 PM Japan Time) on weekdays.
+-
 ---

 ## 📋 Prerequisites

 Before running the script, ensure you have the following:

-1. **Python 3.x**: The script is written in Python.
+1. **Python 3.13**: The script is written in Python.
 2. **Telegram Bot**: Create a Telegram bot and obtain the bot token and chat ID.
 3. **ChromeDriver**: Download and install ChromeDriver that matches your Chrome browser version.
 4. **Environment Variables**: Set up the required environment variables in a `.env` file.
+An example .env is provided.

 ---